topos-protocol/dev-portal/content/module-1/4-protocol.md

 ## Subnets

 Topos allows communication across so-called **subnets**.
-A subnet is a set of components including a state machine.
-This state machine can be a blockchain, which will be the focus here.
+A subnet is composed of components including a state machine.
+This state machine can be a blockchain, and it will commonly be a blockchain, which will be the focus here.
+It is important to note, however, that there is no requirement for the state machine to be a blockchain.
+Thus, a subnet could be built around a legacy applications, databases, key-value stores, and anything else that can be represented as a state machine.

 ![Topos component - subnet](./images/topos-components-subnet.png)